Zubrum/Verilog-main-lib/README.md

-Functions & Tasks on Verilog HDL for everyday
+Functions & Tasks on Verilog for everyday